-- 13.K.
-Removal of a Line Judge.
-The referee may remove a line judge for any reasonable cause, based on either the referee's own observation or that of the players.
-If the referee decides to replace a line judge based on their own observation, the referee's decision is final.
-The players may also petition the referee to remove a line judge, providing all players agree.
-If the referee does not agree, the referee must consult with the Tournament Director for a final decision.
-If a line judge is removed, the Tournament Director will appoint a replacement. - 13.K.1.
+- 13.K.1.
 Removal of a Referee.
 If all players agree, they may petition the Tournament Director for a referee removal.
 The Tournament Director retains the final discretionary authority on the removal of a Referee.
 If a Referee is removed, the Tournament Director will appoint a replacement. - 13.L.
 Non-Officiated Play.
 Any player may request a referee or Tournament Director if: - 13.L.1.
 The player reasonably believes that a rule is being consistently and deliberately violated by their opponent. - 13.L.2.
-A situation arises where players are not able to quickly and easily resolve a dispute.

-- 13.M.Ejections and Expulsions.
+A situation arises where players are not able to quickly and easily resolve a dispute. - 13.L.2.a.
+If any player believes a paddle is not USAP approved or does not otherwise comply with all paddle rules, the player is allowed to summon the Head Referee or Tournament Director to determine if the paddle is legal for play. - 13.M.
+Ejections and Expulsions.
 The Tournament Director may eject a player from the tournament for flagrant and particularly injurious behavior that, in the opinion of the Tournament Director, impacts the success of the tournament.
-An ejection can occur due to actions any time the player is at the tournament venue and may include, but is not limited to: - 13.M.1.Using ethnic, religious, racial, sexist, or homophobic slurs. - 13.M.2.Injury to a player, official, or spectator through an act of paddle or ball abuse. - 13.M.3.
-Spitting or coughing on a person. - 13.M.4.
-Not exhibiting "best effort".
-This includes but is not limited to, defaulting, forfeiting, or not giving best efforts in matches, whether for their own benefit or otherwise
+An ejection can occur due to actions any time the player is at the tournament venue and may include, but is not limited to: - 13.M.1.
+Using ethnic, religious, racial, sexist, or homophobic slurs. - 13.M.2.Injury to a player, official, or spectator through an act of paddle or ball abuse. - 13.M.3.Spitting or coughing on a person.

+13.M.4.Not exhibiting "best effort."
+This includes but is not limited to, defaulting, forfeiting, or not giving best efforts in matches, whether for their own benefit or otherwise.